 - The Seaton Carew Conservation Area is defined by the open space along The Front with minimal landscaping, and a strong relationship with the beach and sea. - The rear of the bus station has an open space with grass and mixed surfacing where a public shelter once stood. - The churchyard provides a quieter space away from the main highway with substantial trees. - The Green historically acted as the centre of the village and remains an open space with buildings along three sides and no planting. - The wide expanse of sandy beach is key attraction for visitors. - Seaton Common and Dunes Local Nature Reserve and Seaton Park are located nearby.

 BOUNDARY CHANGES (SEE SECTION 11.16)

-It is recommended that the boundary of the conservation area be amended to include a both locally listed building (Vesper Court) and the Longscar Site and to remove the former tennis courts of the Staincliffe Hotel (Cliffe Court).
+It is recommended that the boundary of the conservation area be amended to include the locally listed building (Vesper Court) and the Longscar Site.

 ISSUES AND OPPORTUNITIES